sumitmalik51/AIW-CAF-Methodology/overview.md

 ## **Exercise 4: Azure Sentinel**

-In this exercise, you'll explore Azure Sentinel, learn about onboarding Azure subscriptions, IaaS server that is a web app, and explore query logs.
+In this exercise, you will explore Azure Sentinel, learn about onboarding Azure subscriptions, IaaS server that is a web app, and explore query logs.
 Microsoft Sentinel is a scalable, cloud-native solution that provides SIEM (Security information and event management) and SOAR (Security orchestration, automation, and response).